jovotech/jovo-starter-web-chatwidget/README.md

 The client is a Vue.js project that consists of a single component "ChatWidget" which is styled in Tailwind CSS.

+If you are new to Vue.js and want to develop your website starting with this project, you can take a look at the Vue.js guide [here](https://vuejs.org/v2/guide/).
+This will give you a quick start to how Vue.js works, so you can start creating right away.

 #### Component: ChatWidget

 The ChatWidget component implements a fully functioning chat body where the user can type in their request and receive a response from the Jovo app. handles the registration for multiple event listeners, namely `ClientEvent.Request`, `ClientEvent.Response`, and `ClientEvent.Action`.